French Way from Roncesvalles to Logroño

 What to do on the French Way from Roncesvalles?

 With Good Way Santiago, you can rest in the best accommodations.
-The route is divided into eight stages, which allows traveling the 132 kilometers comfortably and accessibly.
+The route is divided into 6 stages, which allows traveling the 132 kilometers comfortably and accessibly.

-Route and maps of the Camino de Santiago from Roncesvalles to Logroño
+Route of the Camino de Santiago from Roncesvalles to Logroño

 Profile of the French Way from Roncesvalles